khazelton/uv-django-react/README.md

 Planned step: Inspect `backend/config/urls.py` and `backend/config/settings.py` to fix the missing `include` import causing migration failure, then run migrations.
 Now reading the files.

 Plan:
-- Answer: the failing connection is Cursor’s AI transport, unrelated to your code.
+- Answer: the failing connection is Cursor's AI transport, unrelated to your code.
-- Fix backend error by adding `include` to `backend/config/urls.py` imports.
+- Fix backend error by adding `include` in `backend/config/urls.py` imports.
 - Run `uv run python manage.py migrate` to verify backend health.
 Now applying the fix and running migrations.

-- What’s failing: It’s Cursor’s AI transport (the IDE’s connection to the AI backend), not your code or any external API.
-It’s transient and unrelated to the project.
+- What's failing: It's Cursor's AI transport (the IDE's connection to the AI backend), not your code or any external API.
+It's transient and unrelated to the project.

 - Current state: I fixed the backend import issue, ran migrations successfully, and scaffolded the frontend.
 Your Django app and the `GET /api/ping/` endpoint are ready.